ChrisTheCyberCoder/SEI-Project-1/README.md

 - Making sure the movement was a smooth as possible by using CSS animation, and player speed.
 - I gained great experience playing around with time intervals.

+# Play the game

+To play the game <a href="https://christhecybercoder.github.io/SEI-Project-1/ ">click here.</a>